 Considering these five prominent qualities listed below, allied to your own methodical approach to transport management should give plenty of food for thought, positivity and potentially the reaping of unexpected rewards.

 LEAD BY EXAMPLE

-Maybe an old cliche but consider are you a leader or a dictator?
+Maybe an old cliche but consider, are you a leader or a dictator?
 Behaving as a dictator will create a divide in your working relationships, you will never gain respect from your colleagues.
 We witness time and again managers shouting at warehouse staff and drivers which is tantamount to abuse!
 It achieves only one thing, to alienate your staff.
 However, leading by example showing verve, understanding, positivity and empathy will undoubtedly make a difference not only to your own mindset but also to those of your peers and colleagues who will respect you further.

 2. DEPLOY A HUMAN TOUCH

 The act of actually caring personally for your colleagues seems to have been somewhat lost in this modern world of computers and KPI's!
 For those that require a little attention or dare I say an arm around the shoulder, it could be the subtle touch that reaps huge rewards from that particular staff member.
-Its all about maintaining the workers positive mindset, particularly amongst those who are well known for their moaning!
-Finding a solution and attempting to change ones mindset as well as others will ultimately lead to a harmonious work site.
+Its all about maintaining the workers positive mindset, particularly amongst those who are well known for their negativity!
+Finding a solution and attempting to change ones mindset as well as others could ultimately lead to a harmonious work site.
 But remember, there's a fine line to be trodden and certain colleagues will always seek an advantage to any kindness offered.